GiftBTE-developer/GiftBTE/README.md

 Common error:

 - C++ compiler not found: the C++ compiler is not installed
 - MPI not found: the MPI library is not installed
+- If the CMake fails, please delete the cpu-build ($ rm -rf cpu-build) folder before retries.

 ### Step 4.
 Run example
 GiftBTE provides many examples under bin/examples.
 One can choose an example to test.
 For example: